Import Key Probate and Trust Phrases

-Here are some important terms you’ll want to know:
+Here is a Glossary Probate and Trust with terms you’ll want to know:

 Agent: A person who acts on another person’s